 With this enzyme blocked GM tomato ripens on the vine full of flavour, while staying firm, thus providing the processor with tasty, firm fruit still full of pectin.
 Advantages for the processor are that 'he' does not have to add pectin and there is less water in the fruit to boil off.
-Advantages for the consumer are identified as 'fullness of flavour' but since many processed tomato products are adulterated with all sorts of spices including garlic this tomato as a 'saver of flavour' could turn out to be a 'red herring'.
+Advantages for the consumer are identified as 'fullness of flavour' but since many processed tomato products are corn oil and maize protein are all used in processed food of which some 60% contains soya.
+Soon to be released is a GM wheat to make springy dough which is designed for bread making, although the gene for this at least has been sourced from a variety of wheat itself.
+Furthermore the big exporters of soya and maize such as the United States are the very places where GM crops are well established commercially and growing fast.